kartral21/atfrobotdocker/README.md

 Robot Framework 3.2.1 (Python 3.8.5 on linux)
 ```

- run the tests.
+ Run the tests.
 Your results should look like

 ```bash
 # cd tmp/robot